Freddie Mercury: Instrumentalist

 As a young boy in India, Mercury received formal piano training up to the age of nine.
 Later on, while living in London, he learned guitar.
 Much of the music he liked was guitar-oriented: his favourite artists at the time were the Who, the Beatles, Jimi Hendrix, David Bowie, and Led Zeppelin.
 He was often self-deprecating about his skills on both instruments.
-However, Brian May states Mercury "had a wonderful touch on the piano.
+Brian May said that Mercury "had a wonderful touch on the piano.
 He could play what came from inside him like nobody else – incredible rhythm, incredible passion and feeling."
 Keyboardist Rick Wakeman praised Mercury's playing style, saying he "discovered [the piano] for himself" and successfully composed a number of Queen songs on the instrument.
 From the early 1980s Mercury began extensively using guest keyboardists.
 Most notably, he enlisted Fred Mandel (a Canadian musician who also worked for Pink Floyd, Elton John, and Supertramp) for his first solo project.
 From 1982 Mercury collaborated with Morgan Fisher (who performed with Queen in concert during the Hot Space leg), and from 1985 onward Mercury collaborated with Mike Moran (in the studio) and Spike Edney (in concert).

 Mercury played the piano in many of Queen's most popular songs, including "Killer Queen", "Bohemian Rhapsody", "Good Old-Fashioned Lover Boy", "We Are the Champions", "Somebody to Love", and "Don't Stop Me Now".
 He used concert grand pianos (such as a Bechstein) and, occasionally, other keyboard instruments such as the harpsichord.
 From 1980 onward, he also made frequent use of synthesisers in the studio.
-Brian May claims that Mercury used the piano less over time because he wanted to walk around on stage and entertain the audience.
+Brian May said that Mercury used the piano less over time because he wanted to walk around on stage and entertain the audience.
 Although he wrote many lines for the guitar, Mercury possessed only rudimentary skills on the instrument.
 Songs like "Ogre Battle" and "Crazy Little Thing Called Love" were composed on the guitar; the latter featured Mercury playing rhythm guitar on stage and in the studio.